 Which version of IBM i that a system is running can be checked through the IBM i Command Line.

-Some admins have reported that using GO LICPGM misreports licenses on some programs.
+DSPSFWRSC – Some admins have reported that using GO LICPGM misreports licenses on some programs.
 Thus, many authors have advised using DSPSFWRSC instead.
-DSPSFWRSC displays all software resources installed, along with their software version.
+DSPSFWRSC displays all software resources installed, along with its software version.
 Simply type the command and then press F11.
 Nick Litten also has a nice script that uses the IBM API to return the IBM i version on a Power Series machine.

 Upgrading IBM i